-Next, we let the meat soak in the brine.
-The brine is poured over the top of the hams, and they are submerged in the liquid for ten days.
+Next, we let the meat soak in the brine for ten days.
 That’s right, I said for ten days.
 This process is slow food at its finest.
-You can not rush a good ham, and brining is an essential part of the process.
+You can not rush a good ham, and brine soaking is an essential part of the process.

 If you make ham at home, I recommend you do this, but you’ll need the refrigerator space to keep it cool.

 We smoke our hams with peach wood because we like the sweetness this particular wood gives to the ham.
 Our hams get smoked at a temperature of 225 degrees for several hours until the internal temperature reaches 150 degrees.
-Because the hams are smoked to 150 degrees they are pre-cooked.
-Though they’re pre-cooked, you roast the ham at home you bring it up to serving temperature, and to develop richer flavors.
+Because the hams are smoked to 150 degrees, they are pre-cooked.
+Though they’re pre-cooked, you roast the ham at home to bring it up to serving temperature and to develop richer flavors.

 We love the low and slow cooking method here so that we maximize the flavor.
 This style that we affectionately call our Berkeley Ham is known as a wet-brined and smoked ham.